“Little children, from the moment they are weaned, are making their way toward independence.” - Maria Montessori

 The Toddler Classroom (Ages 1.5 to 3)

 The children are surrounded with objects that encourage language development, help to refine their motor skills, and aid in lengthening their attention span.
-At this age there is little pressure to conform to a specific set of rules because the program is designed to meet the toddler’s abilities and his level of maturity.
+At this age there is little pressure to conform to a specific set of rules because the program is designed to meet the toddler’s abilities and level of maturity.
 This age group is ready to explore.
 This age group cannot learn quickly enough!
 Our toddlers spend time outside almost every day.
 They have fun learning how to run and jump.
 They are encouraged to explore their physical world.
 It’s great fun to be a toddler!

 Children who have worked in the toddler classroom are prepared to move into the CASA program with little or no difficulty.
 Their transition is usually seamless.
 Once the teachers have determined that a child is ready, the process can begin.
 Each child will visit his new classroom for a couple of hours every day, over the course of a week or so, until he feels comfortable with the change.
 Then, a whole new world of ‘work’ opens up for him.
 There is so much to do.
 There is so much to learn!

 Kennedy Montessori’s Toddler Program is based on the Montessori principles of self-directed independent learning.
 Each child’s needs and abilities are unique, and it is our mandate to program for each individual child as they develop and progress throughout the year.
-Click on the development areas below for more information about how your toddler will develop and grow through the program:
+Click on the developmental areas below for more information about how your toddler will develop and grow through the program:

 Montessori materials are based on sensorial exploration.
 Thus, a child learns by doing and by manipulating objects prepared in his environment.
 The materials are also designed to be self-correcting, for the purpose of fostering self confidence and the love of learning.
 As each child is different, the learning process is altered slightly for each child.